 - Identify the companies that have increased their dividends by an average of 10% per year for 10 years.

 Rather than focusing on the yield, it focuses on the dividend growth to accelerate compound growth.
 A consistent growing dividend under a

 Continue reading Dividend Investing With a 10/10 Rule

 The following is a guest post by Forex Traders

 The past eighteen months have been nothing short of a rollercoaster ride for investors in our security markets.
 The influences of a European debt crisis, flights of capital to safe havens, lack luster recovery efforts in the advanced economies of the world, and upward spiraling inflation in our commodity markets have been a few of the “lessons” included during this period of uncertainty and volatility.

 While economists are predicting more of the same for the next decade, the investor that does not enjoy the “thrill” of a wild amusement park ride has more reasons that ever to consider the wisdom of investing in corporate dividend reinvestment programs, or “DRIP’s” as they are commonly called in the investment community.
 The process involves registering with a company that offers a “DRIP” and then allowing this wealth accumulation strategy to work to your advantage.
-There are obvious benefits of not having to pay brokerage fees, dollar-cost averaging, and owning fractional shares, but there are also other larger advantages to consider, as listed below:
+There are obvious benefits of not having to pay brokerage fees, dollar-cost averaging, and owning fractional shares, but there

 Continue reading Reasons Abound for Investing in Dividend Reinvestment Programs